Edward Spears: Reports on French mutinies and resentment

-“You can shoot me if I am wrong – I know how important it is and will stake my life on it."
-Lloyd George was still not satisfied: “Will you give me your word of honour as an officer and a gentleman that the French Army will recover?”.
-Spears was so stung by this that he replied "The fact that you ask me that shows you know the meaning of neither".
+"You can shoot me if I am wrong – I know how important it is and will stake my life on it."
+However, Lloyd George continued to question him, asking if he could give his word of honor as an officer and a gentleman.
+Spears, feeling insulted by the remark, responded that the question itself showed a lack of understanding of both concepts.